UK economy grew more than thought at end of miserable 2020 | Business

 UK economy grew more than thought at end of miserable 2020

-Britain's economy remained 7.3% smaller than before the pandemic, in inflation-adjusted terms, the second-biggest drop among eight major economies listed by the ONS.
-But in nominal terms - which is affected less by differences in the way countries compile the data - Britain stood middle of the pack.
+It remained 7.3% smaller than before the pandemic, in inflation-adjusted terms, the second biggest drop among eight major economies listed by the ONS.
+Although this partly reflects the way different countries produce the data, some of the weakness shown by Britain's economy - particularly in household spending - was real.

+ROLLERCOASTER After a rollercoaster 2020, when GDP careened 19.5% lower in the second quarter, during the first lockdown, and grew by almost 17% in the third, the BoE expects growth of 5% in 2021 as a whole, helped by Europe's fastest vaccination programme.

+A survey published earlier on Wednesday showed employers were much more confident about hiring staff.
+Key to the recovery prospects will be the extent to which households spend savings they racked up while stuck at home.

-Data also showed households were sitting on a big pile of savings that the Bank of England thinks will fuel a jump in spending as the government lifts restrictions on the economy between now and late June.
-The savings ratio rose to 16.1% from 14.3% in the third quarter and for 2020 as a whole it hit a record high of 16.3%, compared with 6.8% in 2019.
+The savings ratio rose to 16.1% from 14.3% in the third quarter and for 2020 as a whole it hit a record high of 16.3%, compared with 6.8% in 2019, the ONS said.
+Samuel Tombs, an economist with Pantheon Macroeconomics, said the rise in savings might be offset by the hit to the value of shares held by investors.

+"Households, therefore, likely will cling on to this cash, or top up their underperforming pensions, rather than spend it," he said.
+The figures also showed growth in business investment which rose by 5.9% in the fourth quarter from the previous three months.
+But household spending fell by 1.7% and government spending, up by almost 7%, was the key support for the economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)